CS-SI/eotile/README.md

 * -to_tile_id           Output the id(s) of matching tiles on standard output
 * -to_location          Output the location of the centroid of matching tiles on standard output

-Other options :
+### Tiles selection :
-* -s2_only              output S2 tiles which intersect the aoi
+* -s2_only              output S2 tiles and not the L8 ones
-* -l8_only              output L8 tiles which intersect the aoi
+* -l8_only              output L8 tiles and not the S2 ones
-* -log_level		    Level of the logging system, default is warn : Amongst [debug, info, warn, error]
+* -srtm                 Use SRTM tiles as well
+* -cop                  Use Copernicus tiles as well

+##### Other options :
 * -epsg                 Specify the epsg of the input if not WGS84
+* -logger_file LOGGER_FILE Redirect information from standard output to a file
+* -location_type LOCATION_TYPE If needed, specify the location type that is requested (city, county, state, country)
+* -threshold THRESHOLD  For large polygons at high resolution, you might want to simplify them using a threshold(0 to 1)
+* -min_overlap MIN_OVERLAP Minimum percentage of overlap to consider a tile(0 to 1)

-Examples :
+## Examples

 * Using a location
 ```sh